dividedbyzeroco/warp-server/rest.md

 ### Objects

-Objects represent individual instances of models.
+Objects represent individual instances of classes.
 In terms of the database, an Object can be thought of as being a `row` in a table.
 Throughout the Warp Framework, Objects are the basic vehicles for data to be transmitted to and fro the server.

 Each Object contains different keys which can be set or retrieved as needed.
 Among these keys are three special ones: